-Tillis declines to say whether Burr should step down as Senate Intelligence chairman due to stock trade investigation
+Tillis declines to say whether Burr should step down as Senate Intelligence chairman because of stock trade investigation

 Hewitt kept pressing and declared of Burr, “I have no confidence in him until this is done.”

-“Well, regardless of what happens with the investigation, I think Senator Burr owes everybody in North Carolina and the United States an explanation, and we’ll see where the investigation goes,’ Tillis replied.
-“With respect to his chairmanship, that’s a decision that he and, that would be better left to him and the leadership.”
+“Well, regardless of what happens with the investigation, I think Senator Burr owes everybody in North Carolina and the United States an explanation, and we’ll see where the investigation goes,” Tillis replied.
+“With respect to his chairmanship, that’s a decision that … would be better left to him and the leadership.”

-Regardless how the investigation unfolds, Burr is expected to step down as Intelligence Committee chairman at the end of the year due to GOP term limits in the Senate.
-But some Republicans, including Rep. Matt Gaetz (Fla.), have called for Burr to be removed from his position leading the panel immediately because of the controversy.
+Some Republicans, including Rep. Matt Gaetz (Fla.), have called for Burr to be immediately removed from his position leading the panel because of the controversy.

-In mid-February, Burr sold 33 stocks held by him and his wife, estimated to be worth between $628,033 and $1.7 million, Senate financial disclosures show.
+In mid-February, Burr sold 33 stocks held by him and his wife, estimated to be worth $628,033 to $1.7 million, Senate financial disclosures show.
 It was the largest number of stocks he had sold in one day since at least 2016, records show.

 While he was receiving daily briefings on the mounting pandemic, Burr publicly played down the threat posed by the novel coronavirus.